qrpaper/qrpaper/README.md

 ## Cooperate
 As project, please contact us through email, we can help you with:
-1. generate qrpaper NFT image of your white paper freely
+1. generate qrpaper NFT image of your whitepaper freely
 2. promote your project on our social media and community freely

 ## Contact us